Magnetocaloric effect for a $Q$-clock type system: Exact and Mean Field Approximation

+In this section, we analyze two cases where the MCE effect calculation comes from an entropy that can be derived directly from a canonical partition function $(Z)$.
+The first corresponds to an exact calculation of all the accessible microstates of the system for a $3 \times 3$ lattice for $Q = 2, 4, 6$ and $8$.
+In this framework, it is then possible to obtain $Z$ analytically, and hence, all thermodynamic quantities can be derived from it.

-The mean-field theory assumes that the fluctuations around the average value of the order parameter, in this case, the magnetization per site $\vec{m}=\vec{M}/N$, are so small that they can be neglected.
+The second corresponds to the mean-field theory that assumes that the fluctuations around the average value of the order parameter, in this case, the magnetization per site $\vec{m}=\vec{M}/N$, are so small that they can be neglected.
 The first term of the Hamiltonian of Eq.~(\ref{Clock}) that corresponds to the interaction term between the spin of the lattice in different sites is modified by performing the following approximations.

 We can write the spin term as follows:

 where $\vec{m}$ is the average thermodynamic spin, the same for all sites in the lattice.
 Therefore, we have

 Thus, the spin-spin interaction term can be written as